Morni Fort

-Morni Fort is a nature museum and learning centre situated about 45 km from Chandigarh.
+Morni Fort is a nature museum and learning centre situated in Morni Village, about 32 km from Panchkula City in the Panchkula district in Indian state of Haryana.
 The 200 years old Morni fort in Morni hills was transformed into a museum at a cost of over INR 1 crore.

 Inauguration

 It was inaugurated on 13 November 2017 by Rao Narbir Singh who is Forests and Public Works (Building and Roads) Minister, Haryana.
 The Haryana Government gave the contract to a company that runs a NGO-Prakriti.

 History

 The Morni fort has four towers.
 The inside of the fort was improved in 1814 during the time when the King of Sirmur came to the fort to hide after he was overthrown from Nahan by Gurkhas.
 The fort remains cool during summers because of its well ventilated domes.
 The fort also has a well/reservoir.

 About the museum

 The layout and design of the museum has been created by Harvansh Dua.
 It has dozens of figures of wildlife, wall murals, domes, caves and 3D artwork which took around 8 months to complete.
 The fort was converted to a museum by the Forests Department of Haryana in FY 2017-18.
 It has photographs of the fort, photographs related to environment protection and those of animals and birds which are on a verge of extinction.